Leukaemia & Lymphoma Research Bennett Senior Fellow

 The Developmental Origins of Haematopoietic Stem Cells

 Haematopoietic stem cells (HSCs) have been intensely studied for many decades as a model system for stem cell biology.
 Our work focuses on the emergence and regulation of the first haematopoietic stem and progenitor cells in the mouse embryo in order to identify the basic mechanisms that control their generation from precursors and their initial expansion and dissemination to the different haematopoietic organs.
-Knowledge of these early regulatory pathways has proven to be invaluable for understanding how adult HSCs can be manipulated for clinical purposes and how interference with these processes may result in blood-related disorders.
-We have recently obtained funding to specifically study how embryonic blood cells can be the target for transformation in a particularly severe type of infant leukaemia.
-Our research therefore complements that of several groups within the university which also work on various aspects of normal and leukaemic stem cell biology.
+Knowledge of these early regulatory pathways has proven to be invaluable for understanding how HSCs may be generated from ES or iPS cells, how adult HSCs can be manipulated for clinical purposes and how interference with these processes may result in blood-related disorders.
+Part of our lab studies specifically how embryonic blood cells can be the target for transformation in a particularly severe type of infant leukaemia.
+Our research therefore complements that of several groups within the University which also work on various aspects of normal and leukaemic stem cell biology.

 Current post-docs: Simon Fitch, Camille Malouf

-Bertie Gottgens, Tony Green, Anne Ferguson-Smith, Brian Huntly, Anton Enright
+Bertie Gottgens, Tony Green, Brian Huntly, Anton Enright

 - Fitch, S.R., Kimber G., Wilson N.K., Parker A., Mirshekar-Syahkal B., Göttgens B., Medvinsky A., Dzierzak E. & Ottersbach K. (2012) Signaling from the sympathetic nervous system regulates hematopoietic stem cell emergence during embryogenesis.
-Cell Stem Cell in press
+Cell Stem Cell 11:554-566

 - Mascarenhas M.I., Parker A., Dzierzak E. & Ottersbach K. (2009) Identification of novel regulators of hematopoietic stem cell development through refinement of stem cell localization and expression profiling.
 Blood 114:4645-53